- Recognize the need for planning around children with special health care needs like asthma and allergies.

 You can compare the attached documents with information that already exists in your program related to children’s health care needs.
-Your program’s Nurse should have a Care Plan Template developed and in use.
-Review this existing paperwork to ensure you have all required information in order to provide appropriate services and accommodations for children with special health needs.
+Your program’s Inclusion Action Team (IAT) or Nurse should have a Care Plan Template developed and in use.
+Review this existing paperwork from the IAT to ensure you have all required information in order to provide appropriate services and accommodations for children with special health needs.

 Care Plan for Children with Special Health Needs

 American Academy of Pediatrics.
 (2018).
 Allergies & Asthma.

 American Academy of Pediatrics.
 (2019).
 Caring for Our Children, National Health and Safety Performance Standards.
 American Academy of Pediatrics. https://nrckids.org/CFOC/Database/18.104.22.168 & https://nrckids.org

 American Academy of Pediatrics.
 (2003).
 Guidelines for the Administration of Medication in School. http://pediatrics.aappublications.org/content/112/3/697.full.pdf+html

 Aronson, S. S. (2013).
 Model child care health policies.
 American Academy of Pediatrics.